therealtinkywinky/telegram-channels/README.md

 # Telegram-Channels

-## Application
+## Create application

-Log in at https://my.telegram.org and create an application, you will get the api_id and api_hash
+Log in at [https://my.telegram.org](https://my.telegram.org) and create an application, you will get the api_id and api_hash

 ## Project setup
 ```